R-D-R248/MediaZipX/README.md

 > If preferred, you may build the executable yourself directly from the source code.
 > This requires Python 3.11 and installing the required dependencies using pip.

+> [!WARNING]
+> v1.3 may not work due to cookies issue
+> If it doesn't work, please use v1.2

 ## Features